Here we are again retro gamers, it is time to review another retro console!

 This leaves consumers with a machine with an unusual (to put it mildly) lineup of games and an awful controller that most notably, betrays the memories of their retro gaming fans (you have got one here).

 (Affiliate Disclosure: Some of the links below are affiliate links.
 This means that – at no additional cost to you – if you click through and make a purchase, I may earn a commission.
 For more info, please check my affiliate disclosure page.)

 A disappointing remake – but someone might like it anyway

 I do not mean to sound overly dramatic.
 Those younger players who did not grow up with the original might end up liking it.
 At least, this gives them an opportunity to get familiar with the first generation of 3D titles, although they turn out to be too poor and clunky to play for that long.
 Its price point does make it an easy gift option.
 Even so, it is still hard to not feel let down.

 While the PS Classic looks exactly like its original counterpart, it is 45% smaller.
 There is a make-believe disk tray cover (not going to open, you are wasting your time) and the well-known power, reset and eject buttons.

 By pressing the reset button, you can go back to the PlayStation Classic start screen.

 The eject button allows you to virtually swap disks for longer games like Metal Gear Solid or FFVII.

 Its two wired controllers rely on USB connections.
 The back of this tiny console has an HDMI connection and a mini-USB power port, although apparently Sony forgot to put a USB AC adapter in the box.

 Maybe Sony thinks everyone has one at home these days.
 They recommend powering the unit using one.
 Technically, the unit can be powered by any USB connection delivering 1 amp of power.
 That leaves out every generation prior to USB 3.1., though.

-I tried several options, until I found my neighbour had an adapter he was not using.
+I tried several options, until I found my neighbor had an adapter he was not using.
 Despite this, I gave it back to him 3 days later.